swengzju/Breasifer/index.md

 ## Model evaluation

-After running both models five times, the average prediction accuracy on the hold-out test dataset is:
+After running both models five times, the average prediction accuracy on the hold-out test dataset was:

 - Fully connected neural network: 0.67
 - Convolutional neural network: 0.71

 The convolutional neural network out outperformed the fully connected neural network by four percent.
 The advantages of using convolutional neural network can also be observed from the following figures.
-As the number of training iteration increased, the validation accuracy of convolutional neural network quickly and smoothly ramped up to 0.9 after 2000 iterations, while the fully connected neural network did not reach 0.9 until around 4500 iterations.
+As the number of training iteration increased, the validation accuracy of the convolutional neural network quickly and smoothly ramped up to 0.9 after 2000 iterations, while the fully connected neural network did not reach 0.9 until around 4500 iterations.
 On the other hand, starting from 1000 iterations, the loss value of the convolutional neural network was always lower than the fully connected neural network, which indicated that the gradient descent function inside the convolutional neural network had a better performance in converging to the local minimum point.

 ![alt text](https://farm1.staticflickr.com/419/32636736206_530ea9f1c9_b.jpg)